BoaConst/syncode/syncode_dvcs_mds.md

     - *Output:*
         - `String`: User-provided input.

-2. **Helping Message**
-    - *Description:* This functionality allows the user to learn the necessary syntax or actions they need to provide/do for the DVCS system to work.
+3. **Command Execution**
+    - *Description:* This module executes the DVCS functionalities as requested in the user's commands and inputs after they have been validated as correct.
     - *Method:*
      ```rust
-     fn display_help_message() -> String;
+     fn execute_command() -> Result<DvcsOutput, ExecutionError>;
      ```
     - *Output:*
-        - `String`: Help message providing necessary syntax or actions for the DVCS system.
+        - `Ok(DvcsOutput)`: the output depends on the particular DVCS functionality requested by the user.
+        - `Err(ExecutionError)`: execution failed, error is returned.

-3. **User Prompt**
+4. **User Prompt**
     - *Description:* This functionality prompts the user to the necessary steps through the DVCS functionalities.
     - *Method:*
      ```rust